gocd/docs.go.cd/gocd_on_kubernetes/designing_a_cd_pipeline/creating_a_build_pipeline.md

 At this point, we have created a pipeline but we need to configure the tasks to push the image to DockerHub.
 To do this,

 1. Configure the `DOCKERHUB_USERNAME` and `DOCKERHUB_PASSWORD` as environment variables.

   ![](../../resources/images/gocd-helm-chart/configure_env_vars.png)

 2. Create a task under the `build_and_publish_image` stage with the following command that executes tests.
+We have included sample tests for our application.

+*Tip: Use the tree on the left to navigate to the Job `build_and_publish_image`.
+Once you're here, you can create the tasks under the Tasks tab.*

   ```bash
     docker run $DOCKERHUB_USERNAME/bulletin-board:$GO_PIPELINE_LABEL npm test
   ```
-  *Note:Choose the More option in the Add New Task dropdown*
+  *Tip: Choose the More option in the Add New Task dropdown.*

   ![](../../resources/images/gocd-helm-chart/docker_test.png)

-3. Create tasks for the following Docker commands that push the image to Dockerhub.
+3. Create tasks for the following Docker commands that will push the image to Dockerhub.

   ```bash
     docker login -u $DOCKERHUB_USERNAME -p $DOCKERHUB_PASSWORD